MEGHANA77777/Wise-Project/README.md

 - **Left Click**: Select a ball or move a selected ball to an empty cell.

 ## Code Structure
+- Game Over Window- provides option to replay and exit
 - `ColorLinesGame` class: Handles game logic, UI setup, and interactions.
 - `HomeWindow` class: Provides the home screen for grid size selection.
 - Main function: Initializes the game.